Click to download 14-day

 Q. What does "full resolution" mean?

 A The original frame dimensions of the video in pixels.
-If the video is saved at 240x352 (a common 4x3 resolution), then the still frames will be crystal-clear 240x352 pictures without any tearing, smearing or other artifacts.
+If the video is saved at 352x240 (CIF, a common surveillance camera resolution), then the still frames will be crystal-clear 352x240 pictures without any tearing, smearing or other artifacts.
 The frames displayed are "thumbnails" and can be selected to be 96x96, 150x150 or 200x200.

 Q. What sort of video files does Vindex work with?